To obtain pdf copies of any of the publications either follow the indicated links or contact Dr. Geitmann.

 The shaping of plant cells during differentiation is governed by the primary cell wall whose properties in turn are regulated by cytoskeletal dynamics.
 We used finite element modelling to identify the biomechanical principles underlying the morphogenesis of intricate shapes such as those in the leaf epidermis.

-This special issue on plant biomechanics arises from the 9th International Plant Biomechanics Conference held in Montreal, August 2018.
+This special issue on plant biomechanics, edited by Dr. Geitmann, arises from the 9th International Plant Biomechanics Conference held in Montreal, August 2018.
 The 16 articles exemplify the state-of-the-art of the field and are accompanied by an editorial.